JJWRoeloffs/transcribe_align_textgrid/README.md

 - `Python3.8` to `python3.11`.
   - Use the executable `python3.x` on Unix, available in most package managers, or `py -3.x` on Windows.
-  - This command line executable of will be referred to as `[python-executable]` for the rest of the instructions
+  - This command line executable will be referred to as `[python-executable]` for the rest of the instructions
   - Install pip on old python versions with `[python-executable] -m ensurepip --default-pip`
 - `ffmpeg` Usually preinstalled on Linux.
 For Windows see instructions for installation on the [whisper repository](https://github.com/openai/whisper)